 In practice, the manner of grouping members of the workforce is different on each facility.
 Some facilities with very low numbers of personnel undertaking routine work choose to establish one DWG per swing for the entire facility.
-Other facilities establish DWGs according to shift, work classification (e.g. operations, maintenance, marine, catering), trade, work allocation (e.g. core crew, campaign maintenance, project work), work location, or a combination of these.
+Other facilities establish DWGs according to shift, work classification (e.g. operations, maintenance, marine officers/engineers, marine ratings, crane operators, catering), trade, work allocation (e.g. core crew, campaign maintenance, project work), work location, or a combination of these.